matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 We can fix this with a modern, sociotechnical toolkit:

 - **Wardley Mapping**: This is our strategic tool.
 It's how we visualise our business and technology components on a map of user value, showing their evolutionary stage from Genesis to Commodity.
 - **Domain-Driven Design**: This is our analytical tool.
-It's how we discover and map the business domains, capabilities and value-streams that matter, defining clear _Bounded Contexts_ that tame the "big ball of mud".
+It's how we discover and map the business domains, capabilities and value-streams that matter, defining clear [_Bounded Contexts_](https://martinfowler.com/bliki/BoundedContext.html) that tame the "big ball of mud".
 - **Reverse Conway Manoeuvre**: This is our strategy.
-Instead of letting our bad org chart dictate our bad architecture, we consciously invert it and design good team structures to match the good architecture that we want.
+Instead of letting our bad org chart dictate our bad architecture, we consciously flip it and design good team structures to match the good architecture that we want.
 - **Team Topologies**: This is our operating model.
-It's the practical "how-to" for executing the manoeuvre, giving us patterns (_Stream-aligned, Platform, etc._) to build teams that own clearly defined domains and have a manageable cognitive load.
+It's the practical "how-to" for executing the manoeuvre, [giving us patterns](https://teamtopologies.com/key-concepts) (_Stream-aligned, Platform, etc._) to build teams that own clearly defined domains and have a manageable cognitive load.

 #### Psychological safety

 Any approach to reducing cognitive overload is doomed to fail if you do not simultaneously address emotional overload.
 This is the pervasive anxiety generated by a culture of low [psychological safety](https://en.wikipedia.org/wiki/Psychological_safety).
 It is just as important as balancing cognitive load, if not more so.
 People that don't feel safe will not engage with profound organisational change, and change requires trust.

-The plan requires individuals to do things that would make them feel vulnerable in a low-trust environment:
+We will need individuals to do things that would make them feel vulnerable in a low-trust environment:

 - **Be honest** about how things really work.
 - **Challenge** existing boundaries, power structures, and "the way we've always done things".